Othmane Maamma

 Othmane Maamma (born 6 October 2005) is a professional footballer who plays as a forward for club Watford.
-Born in France, he represents Morocco at youth international level.
+Born in France, he represents the Morocco national team.

 Club career

 On 12 May 2024, Maamma made his professional debut for Ligue 1 club Montpellier, coming on as a substitute in a 2–0 defeat at home to Monaco.
 He completed five dribbles and two shots on target, a performance that "impressed observers".
 In the following match on 19 May, he made his first senior start and scored his first professional goal in a 2–2 draw away to Lens.
 At the age of 18 years and 226 days, he became the third-youngest goalscorer in Montpellier's history.
 On 11 July 2025, Maamma joined Championship side Watford on a four-year deal for an undisclosed fee.

 International career

 In March 2024, Maamma was called up by the Morocco under-20s for two friendly matches against the England under-19s and the United States under-19s.
 He played in the match against England.

 In October 2025 Maamma participated in the FIFA U-20 World Cup where he helped Morocco under-20s to win the tournament by becoming the top assist provider with 4 also scoring 1 goal.
 This led to Maamma winning the Golden Ball for player of the tournament.